sbezverk/gobmp/README.md

 </table>

 goBMP also supports a number of drafts for under development protocols and extensions, such as BGP LS extensions for SRv6 support, Flex Algo, Application Specific attributes etc.

+RFC 9723 (BGP Colored Prefix Routing for SRv6) is supported via Color Extended Community extraction in IPv4 and IPv6 Unicast prefixes, enabling intent-aware routing for SRv6 deployments.

 For the complete list of supported extensions and drafts follow this link: [Support RFCs and Drafts.](https://github.com/sbezverk/gobmp/blob/master/BMP.md)